2017-2018 Catalog > Undergraduate Studies

 The Julia Holzapfel Carhart ’30 Prizes in Mathematics

-The Catherine Filene Shouse Career Center and Office of Service Learning Distinguished Intern Award
+The Catherine Filene Shouse Center for Career Development and Experiential Education Distinguished Intern Award

 The Chemistry Achievement Award